Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 Does a reduced timetable for an EHCP child breach Section F?

 Often yes.
 Section F provision is set on the assumption of full-time education.
 If the child attends part-time, they are not receiving the full Section F provision.
-The LA has a section 42 CFA 2014 duty to secure Section F — failure to do so during a reduced timetable is a breach.
+The local authority has a section 42 CFA 2014 duty to secure Section F — failure to do so during a reduced timetable is a breach.

 What can I do if school is putting my child on a reduced timetable?